tikv/website/content/docs/5.1/deploy/benchmark/benchmark-instructions.md

 ## Step 2.
 Deploy a cluster

-1. We could use the following topology to deploy our benchmark cluster via `tiup cluster`. **For more information, see [Production Deployment](../../install/production)**
+1. We could use the following topology to deploy our benchmark cluster via `tiup cluster`. **For more information, see [Production Deployment](../../install/production)**.
+Save the content below as `topology.yaml`:
 ```yaml
 global:
   user: "tikv"